-- F-1 Students beginning new programs with immigration documents (I-20 forms) issued on or after September 1, 2004, will be required to pay the fee before applying for a visa.
+- F-1 students beginning new programs at IU South Bend with immigration documents (I-20 forms) will be required to pay the fee before applying for a visa.

-- Current F-1 students in the US filing for reinstatement after being out of status more than 5 months, who have been issued an I-20 for reinstatement dated on or after September 1, 2004.
+- Current F-1 students in the US filing for reinstatement after being out of status more than 5 months, and who have been issued an I-20 for reinstatement.

 - Canadian citizens must pay the fee before traveling to the US as it will not be possible to pay the fee at the port of entry.